BainbridgeArtisanResourceNetwork/Barney/INSTALL_Windows.md

 sudo apt install python3-venv
 ```

 The PyRoboSim setup will ask whether you want to install ROS (yes) and PDDL (no) when you run this command.
-For the ROS home directory, enter /home/<user>/Barney.
+For the ROS home directory, enter /home/user/Barney where 'user' is the account your created when you setup the WSL Ubuntu distribution.

 ```bash
 source ./setup/setup_pyrobosim.bash
 ```

 Now you have to setup the virtual environment.
-Use these commands.
+Use these commands fix a bug in the virtual environment with empy.

 ```bash
 source ./setup/source_pyrobosim.bash